jake-47/newbook/src/salesforce.md

+3. [Salesforce Basic Report](salesforce.md): This is a step-by-step guide to walk users through the process of creating a basic report in Salesforce.
+Images are low resolution as they pulled directly from [YouTube](https://www.youtube.com/watch?v=FprCnEnz07U) (Salesforce didn't provide a free trial, and their support team didn't help).
+Dummy links are used in the *Next Steps* section.
+Table of Contents hasn't been added, as it requires minor tweaks to the mdbook code to display it as a right-panel, typical of modern user-guides.

 # How to Create a Basic Report in Salesforce
 ---
 Salesforce provides a powerful reporting feature that allows users to create customised reports based on their data.
 Whether you're a beginner or have some experience with Salesforce, this step-by-step guide will walk you through the process of creating a basic report.